 Over 30 hands-on activities will be offered throughout the museum, delivered by Sciencenter staff, volunteers, and researchers from Cornell University, such as:

-- UV Bracelets - Make a bracelet that changes color
+- UV Bracelets - Create a bracelet that changes color

-- Mystery Box - Discover how special microscopes work
+- Mystery Box - Explore how special microscopes work

 More about NanoDays

 NanoDays in Ithaca is part of an annual, nationwide festival of educational programs about nanoscale science and engineering.
 This community-based event is the largest public outreach effort in nanoscale informal science education and involves science museums, research centers, and universities from Puerto Rico to Alaska.